-Water at the point of collection is palatable, and of sufficient quality to be drunk and used for personal and domestic hygiene without causing significant risk to health due to water-borne diseases, or to chemical or radiological contamination from short term use.
+Water at the point of collection is palatable, and of sufficient quality to be drunk and used for personal and domestic hygiene without causing significant risk to health due to waterborne diseases, or to chemical or radiological contamination from short term use.

-- There are no more than 10 faecal coliforms per 100 ml at the point of delivery for undisinfected supplies. - Sanitary survey indicates low risk of faecal contamination. - For piped water supplies to populations over 10,000 people, or for all water supplies at times of risk or presence of diarrhoea epidemic, water is treated with a residual disinfectant to an acceptable standard (eg residual free chlorine at the tap is 0.2-0.5 mg per litre and turbidity is below 5 NTU). - Conductivity is no more than 2,000 μS/cm and water is palatable to users. - No significant negative health effect due to chemical or radiological contamination from short term use, or from the planned duration of use of the water source, is detected (including carry-over of treatment chemicals), and assessment shows no significant probability of such an effect.
+There are no more than 10 faecal coliforms per 100 ml at the point of delivery for undisinfected supplies.

+Sanitary survey indicates low risk of faecal contamination.

+For piped water supplies to populations over 10,000 people, or for all water supplies at times of risk or presence of diarrhoea epidemic, water is treated with a residual disinfectant to an acceptable standard (eg residual free chlorine at the tap is 0.2-0.5 mg per litre and turbidity is below 5 NTU).

+Total dissolved solids are no more than 1,000 mg per litre (approximately 2,000 μ s/cm electrical conductivity for simple field measurement), and water is palatable to users.

+No significant negative health effect due to chemical or radiological contamination from short term use, or from the planned duration of use of the water source, is detected (including carry-over of treatment chemicals), and assessment shows no significant probability of such an effect.